joshlevinson/Sample-WP2Markdown/olh/ac-overview.md

 #### Test individual paths in a program

  You can test individual paths in a program by using the **Split Path** node.
 With this feature you can split any path and assign each of the test paths a % value.
 Contacts proceeding along the main path will be randomly distributed along the test paths according to these % values.
 You can add new paths and change the % value of existing paths at any time.
 However, you cannot delete a test path once contacts have passed along it.
 Once enough contacts have participated in your test and you are confident that you have an optimal choice, simply reduce the % values of the other paths to 0 and all future contacts will proceed along the remaining path. **Note**: There is no automated selection of success criteria for test paths.
-You should use filters or the [trends analysis](/olh/analysis-trends.md "Analysis â&#128;&#147; Trends â&#128;&#147; General") to determine which path is providing the best results for your program.
+You should use filters or the [trends analysis](/olh/analysis-trends.md "Analysis – Trends – General") to determine which path is providing the best results for your program.
 To test different emails you must create a new email for each path.
 You cannot test different versions of the same email.<a name="edit"></a>

 #### Edit programs

- Once a program has been activated, the degree to which it can be edited is reduced according to its state, but to edit just click the edit Â icon.
+ Once a program has been activated, the degree to which it can be edited is reduced according to its state, but to edit just click the edit  icon.

 #### Editing active programs